 Bereavement Support Worker with Cruse Bereavement Care

-I have published research in the e-journal Contemporary Psychotherapy on one of my special interests - providing counselling to people who need the help of interpreters in their day-to-day lives.
-I was also on the editorial board of the same e-journal.
+I have published research in the e-journal Contemporary Psychotherapy and was subsequently on the editorial board of the same publication.

-I am registered by The United Kingdom Council for Psychotherapy, an accredited member of The British Association for Counselling and Psychotherapy and am fully insured with a current CRB check (April 2013)
+I am registered by The United Kingdom Council for Psychotherapy, an accredited member of The British Association for Counselling and Psychotherapy and hold a current CRB check.